101researchgroup/Quansistor-Field-Computing/README.md

 ## License / intent

 This corpus is published as a research compendium.
-IP / licensing intent and any patent boundary statements are defined in the relevant documents and series.
+IP / licensing intent and any patent boundary statements are in license.md .

 ## Index